webplatform/docs/guides/html_links/index.md

 === Linking to non-HTML resources — don’t make people guess ===

 It can be very annoying when you click on a link and your browser does not know what to do with the content the link points to.
-It is unfortunately all too common to see web sites link to images, PDF documents and videos without warning their visitors to be prepared.
+It is unfortunately all too common to see websites link to images, PDF documents and videos without warning their visitors to be prepared.
 Videos especially are very often a cause for browser crashes.
 Furthermore, the resource might be on the larger side (20MB PDF anyone?), which means that visitors might prefer to download it rather than opening it inside the browser, or just not access it at all.

 One of the biggest success factors of a web product is not keeping people guessing what happens when they perform an action and instead tell them flat out what effects their action will have.
 In the case of links all you need to do to prevent a lot of frustration is to tell your visitors what the linked resource is.
 Here are some examples ([http://dev.opera.com/articles/view/18-html-links-let-s-build-a-web/linkingnonhtml.html linkingnonhtml.html]):